6 Trump Staffers Test Positive For COVID-19 Ahead Of Tulsa Rally

 Six campaign staffers working on the advance team for President Trump's rally in Tulsa, Okla., have tested positive for COVID-19, the campaign said Saturday.
 Trump is still attending the rally.

 "Per safety protocols, campaign staff are tested for COVID-19 before events.
 Six members of the advance team tested positive out of hundreds of tests performed, and quarantine procedures were immediately implemented," Tim Murtaugh, the campaign communications director, said in a statement.
-He added that none of those staffers, or anyone in immediate contact with them, will attend the rally.
+He added that none of those staffers or anyone in immediate contact with them will attend the rally.
 "As previously announced, all rally attendees are given temperature checks before going through security, at which point they are given wristbands, face masks and hand sanitizer."

 Those face masks, however, will not be required, White House press secretary Kayleigh McEnany told reporters during a briefing Friday afternoon.